 - Reduce rental costs for eligible low to moderate income households by at least 20 per cent below market rates for up to 10 years.

-The Australian Government is responsible for administering and implementing NRAS, while the Western Australian Housing Authority administers the State Government’s funding contribution.
+The Australian Government is responsible for administering and implementing NRAS, while the Western Australian Department of Communities administers the State Government’s funding contribution.

 The properties are privately owned and managed by not-for-profit and non-government organisations.

 Am I eligible to rent an NRAS property?

 NRAS is targeted at low to moderate income households.